 NC State Extension Publications

-During the infancy of a new business, it is important to understand what regulatory requirements must be met and what the financial implications are in meeting those regulations.
-The following steps are needed to legally sell your food product in a retail market and their associated costs (in BOLD).
+During the infancy of a new business, it is essential to understand the regulatory requirements and the financial implications of meeting them.
+The following steps are needed to legally sell your food product in a retail market, along with their associated costs (in BOLD).
 Keep in mind that these steps do not include costs associated with your facility meeting current Good Manufacturing Practices (cGMP’s) and the adherence to those practices during the production of your product.

 2. Request product testing by submitting a request form on the NC State Food Business website.
-You may be asked to submit a sample to be tested to define the food per FDA regulations.
-A testing results letter will be returned to you via e-mail.
+You will be asked to submit a sample for testing to determine the food's compliance with FDA regulations.
+A testing results letter will be emailed to you.
 This testing costs $150.
-If your product is considered acidified and you are not considering co-packing please continue to Step 3.
-If your food is defined as acid or exempt skip to step 10.
-To learn more about these definitions go to: http://www.ncsu.edu/foodscience/extension_progra m/documents/acidified_formulating_dressings.pdf.
-To learn more about co-packing visit: http://www.ncsu.edu/foodscience/extension_progra m/documents/entrepreneurs_copackers.pdf If you are co-packing, you may stop here as they will handle the remaining steps.
-Visit the Other Services & Supplies page for a list of copackers.
+If your product is considered acidified and you are not considering co-packing, please continue to Step 3.
+If your food is defined as acid or exempt, skip to Step 10.

-3. If your product is acidified you will be required by federal law to pass a better process control school “Acidified Foods Manufacturing School.”
-The school is intended for and directed at the level of operating supervisors of conventionally canned processing and packaging systems in food processing establishments.
-It will qualify individuals to be commercial operators of plants producing conventionally foods canned to meet the requirements of the umbrella Good Manufacturing Practice (GMP), the specific GMP for acidified foods (21 CFR Part 114).
-By definition, an "operating supervisor" is a person who is in the plant at the time product is processed and packaged.
-The operating supervisor is responsible for the use of adequate pH and time and temperature processes as well as closure integrity inspections for rendering the product safe, and for proper record keeping and control programs that will detect deviations from safe operating procedures.
+3. If your product is acidified, you will be required by federal law to pass a better process control school, “Acidified Foods Manufacturing School.”
+The school is intended for and directed at operating supervisors of conventionally canned processing and packaging systems in food processing establishments.
+It will qualify individuals to be commercial operators of plants producing conventionally canned foods to meet the requirements of the umbrella Good Manufacturing Practice (GMP), the specific GMP for acidified foods (21 CFR Part 114).
+By definition, an "operating supervisor" is a person present in the plant when the product is processed and packaged.
+The operating supervisor is responsible for the use of appropriate pH, time, and temperature processes, as well as closure integrity inspections, to render the product safe, and for proper record-keeping and control programs that detect deviations from safe operating procedures.
 The operating supervisor may be the same person.
 However, each operation during each hour of plant operation must be under the supervision of a person who has been certified as having satisfactorily completed the approved course of instruction.
 The school is 100% online and on-demand.
-The cost is $400 which includes the shipping of the course manual in the continental U.S. The certification is good for a lifetime.
+The cost is $400, which includes the shipping of the course manual in the continental U.S. The certification does not expire or require continuing education.

-4. If you are producing a product using a water bath you will be asked to process it using a hot fill method that will be provided by NC State after product and process submission (Step 2).
+4. If you are producing a product using a water bath, you will be asked to process it using a hot fill method that NC State will provide after product and process submission (Step 2).

 5. You will need to register your facility as a Canned Food Processing facility with the FDA Form 2541.
 You should use the Electronic Submission Form FDA 2541.
-You can find instructions for doing this by conducting an internet search.
+You can find instructions for doing this by searching the internet.

-6. If your testing letter indicates you must monitor and record temperature to produce a safe product you may need to purchase a non-glass thermometer that can be calibrated or a digital thermometer.
-The cost is approximately $10.
+6. If your testing letter indicates you must monitor and record temperature to produce a safe product, you may need to purchase a non-glass thermometer that can be calibrated or a digital thermometer.

-7. If your testing letter indicates you must monitor and record pH to produce a safe product you must purchase a pH meter that can be calibrated.
-Cost varies widely but we recommend you spend approximately $200.
+7. If your testing letter indicates you must monitor and record pH to produce a safe product, you must purchase a pH meter that can be calibrated.
+Cost varies widely, but we recommend you do some research and find a reputable brand and appropriate pH buffer solutions for calibration.

 8. Once processing you will be required to perform a closure evaluation and keep a record of it.
-One of the assessments for proper closure is the determination of vacuum which can be checked with a gauge.
-The cost for the vacuum gauge is approximately $110 (optional) and among other places, it can be purchased from Dixie Canner Co.
+One of the assessments for proper closure is the vacuum level, which can be checked with a gauge.
+The vacuum gauge costs approximately $110 (optional) and can be purchased from JLW Instruments, Dixie Canner Co., and other retailers.

 10. If you choose, you may also have a nutritional facts panel made for your product.
 This is optional for most small processors; however, many grocery stores require it for sale in their establishments.
 The cost is $150/product.
 Use the Online Request Form found on our website.